uib/iam-scim/README.md

 person's primary account.
 The User objects of the primary account will have a mix of attributes describing the account and attributes describing the person.

-We might also have accounts that doesn't belong to any person.
+We might also have accounts that don't belong to any person.
 This might be accounts representing devices, applications or other systems.